4ebupel/NotionWithSalesforce-integration/README.md

 - A minimal GitHub Actions workflow that typechecks your code.
 - [Dotenv](https://www.npmjs.com/package/dotenv) for configuring your Notion API token.
 - [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates)
-  for ensuring your (and this template's!) dependencies are up to date.
+  for ensuring your (and this repos) dependencies are up to date.
-- Our lovely Notion SDK!
+- Lovely Notion SDK!
+- jsforce to subscribe to a Salesforce Streaming API.

 ## What to do after duplicating

 1. Make sure you've [created a Notion integration](https://developers.notion.com/docs/getting-started) and have a secret Notion token.
+2. Make sure you've an Apex trigger or PushTopic in your Salesforce org enabled and setted up to fire when a new Lead is created.
-2. Add your Notion token to a `.env` file at the root of this repository: `echo "NOTION_TOKEN=[your token here]" > .env`.
+3. Add your Notion token to a `.env` file at the root of this repository: `echo "NOTION_TOKEN=[your token here]" > .env` (don't forget to add salesforce password and token too).
-3. Run `npm install`.
+4. Run `npm install`.
-4. Edit the `database_id` in `index.ts` from FIXME to be any database currently shared with your integration.
+5. Edit the `database_id` in `index.ts` from FIXME to be any database currently shared with your integration.
-5. Run `npm start` to run the script.
+6. Run `npm start` to run the script.

-Now you can head over to our [developer documentation](https://developers.notion.com/) for more information on using the Notion API!

 ## NPM Scripts